Lalufu/water-mqtt/README.md

 `--mqtt-topic`
 : The MQTT topic to publish the information to.
 This is a string that is put through python formatting, and can contain references to the variable `serial`.
-  `serial` will contain the serial number of the inverter, which is part of the modbus data.
+  `serial` will contain the serial number of the meter, which can be set through the `--serial` command line option.
-  The default is `solaredge-mqtt/tele/%(serial)s/SENSOR`.
+  The default is `water-mqtt/tele/%(serial)s/SENSOR`.

   Config file: Section `general`, `mqtt-topic`